 Could they have done more?
 I was expecting a reduced amortization term from 35-30 years, and perhaps an increased down payment requirement.
 However, those measures would perhaps cool the real estate market too much, especially when interest rates start to rise in the near future.

-What are your thoughts on the new mortgage rules?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+What are your thoughts on the new mortgage rules?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).